 Photographer: Arpan Basu Chowdhury | Country: India

-This picture is a token of hope and wish, determination and dream, or any other synonym that ‘life’ ever means.
-The spirit of self reliance, shared values, dignity and partnership they learn and promote through their discourse, is awe inspiring
+This picture is a token of hope and wish, determination and dream, or any other synonym that ‘life’ ever encompasses.
+The spirit of self-reliance, shared values, dignity, and partnership that they learn and promote through their discourse is awe-inspiring.

 SECOND PLACE